An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

-where $\eta_s $ is the power conversion efficiency of solar panels and $A_p = \sum_{s} {A_s}$ is the accumulative solar panel area from $s$ solar panels on HAPS aircraft which is perpendicular to the solar irradiance.
-Some part of this available power can be stored in the batteries for night time operation and the rest can be expended for hovering and communications.
+where $\eta_s $ is the power conversion efficiency of solar panels and $A_p = \sum_{s} {A_s}$ is the accumulative solar panel area from $s$ solar panels on HAPS aircraft.
+Some part of this available energy can be stored in the batteries for NTO and the rest can be expended for station-keeping and communications.
+Likewise, the instantaneous available solar power at any time of the day can be written as $P_{\rm a} (H,dt) = \eta_s A_p I(H,dt)$.